Best Ski and Snowboard Helmets of 2025

 In our testing, we found Pret Cynic X2 is stylish, with a modest visor, a low profile, and goggle compatible with a number of brands.
 Photo courtesy Matt McDonald.

-One of the biggest differences from the Vantage MIPS is in the Cynic X2’s venting.
+• One of the biggest differences from the Vantage MIPS is in the Cynic X2’s venting.
 It’s got 12 vents to the Vantage’s 21, and they are fixed rather than adjustable.
-This can be a bummer during warm springtime skiing.
+This can be a bummer during warm springtime skiing, but for the vast majority of skiers, midwinter performance is more important than airflow.

-However, the Cynic X2 shaves more than $100 off the price of the Vantage.
+And because the Cynic X2 shaves more than $100 off the price of the Smith Vantage, we think that is a tradeoff worth considering.

 Want more recommendations for what to wear to ski at the resort?
 See our resort skiing checklist.